kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 </details>

-### OpenFrame Base
+### OpenFrame Base / OpenFrame OSI / OpenFrame HiDB / OpenFrame TACF

 <details><summary>Steps</summary>

-OpenFrame Base patches generally come in the form of library files and binary files.
+OpenFrame Base / OSI / HiDB / TACF patches generally come in the form of library files and binary files.
 We can utilize ofpatch.sh to patch these quickly and easily.

 _See General Notes section for Patching OpenFrame for instructions with ofpatch.sh_